 Again, it's best to pattern data science assessments to the nature of the company so team leaders can better assess what a candidate brings to the table.

-Interviewers should select the scenario and provide the requisite variables for modeling.
+Interviewers should select the real-world scenario and provide the requisite variables for modeling.
 Engineers can further use test cases to evaluate a candidate's output.
 Alternatively, technical hiring platforms give ready tests, tools, and scoring rubrics for faster evaluation.
+This includes the use of virtual whiteboards for diagram building and planning.

 Recommendation algorithms are widely used on eCommerce sites, service-based offerings, financial platforms, and even social media.
 Data science assessments can focus on the following methods and scenarios:

-These types of data science assessments typically require a sizable amount of user information and behavior history to generate relevant recommendations.
+These data science assessments typically require a sizable amount of user information and behavior history to generate relevant recommendations.

-Cleaning dirty data and enriching it with external sources are critical steps for ensuring accurate data analysis and results.
+Cleaning dirty data and enriching it with external sources are critical to ensure accurate data analysis and results.
 Candidates applying for a junior role in the team can be given datasets to accomplish the following:

 During the test, engineers can check for best practices like sorting by attribute or breaking the dataset into smaller chunks to increase speed.

-If the test is not live, i.e., take-home challenges, engineers may request a video recording of the challenge.
+If the test is not live, i.e., take-home challenges, engineers may request a video recording.
 This option allows interviewers to observe candidates in action and examine their approaches in detail.

 Ad hoc analysis helps organizations and enterprises turn data into actionable insights.
 A data scientist analyzes data to determine trends and patterns that can guide marketing initiatives, improve sales performance, and enhance customer experience.

-Using a dataset and given variables, candidates can be tasked to test business or market hypotheses using the following methods:
+Using a dataset and given variables, you can ask candidates to test business or market hypotheses using the following methods:

 To complete the selected data science assessments, engineers need to provide candidates with tools such as Jupyter, Apache Spark, Tableau, and others.
-Team leaders can also take advantage of dedicated hiring platforms that set up data science assessments with the right tools and environment.
+Team leaders can also utilize dedicated hiring platforms that set up data science assessments with the right tools and environment.

 In summary, engineers and team leaders can better land first-rate engineering talent using skill-based tests in technical interviews.
 Data science assessments are best patterned on actual roles and duties on the job instead of generic problems.
+By simulating real-world scenarios in virtual environments, recruiters can make better hiring decisions that impact future turnover rates and fill skill gaps across departments.
 Finally, tests should cover multiple skill levels according to the position candidates are applying for.
+With data-driven recruiting technology and tools, recruiters can easily test candidates on hard skills and soft skills at the same time.

 Filtered offers ready-to-go data science assessments using Jupyter, Python-3, R, SAS, Java-8, and more to help you align technical interviews with the position you’re hiring for.
 We have developed a unique scoring rubric that assesses error numbers and compares applicant outputs to benchmark test cases.
 Our tests have fraud detection values to ensure the integrity of results.
 Furthermore, Filtered’s technical hiring platform enables live video and technical interviews to help determine whether candidates are a good culture fit.